 The plaintiff might be denied recovery if he assumed the risk of any damage caused by the defendant’s acts.
-This assumption may be expressed or implied.
-To have assumed risk, either expressly or impliedly, the plaintiff must have known of the risk and voluntarily assumed it.
+To have taken a chance, either expressly or impliedly, the plaintiff must have known of the risk and voluntarily accepted it.
 It is irrelevant that the plaintiff’s choice is unreasonable.

 a.
 Implied Assumption of Risk

-Implied assumptions of risk situations are harder to resolve as the fact issues are difficult to prove.
+Fundamental assumptions of risk situations are harder to resolve as the facts are challenging to prove.

 1) Knowledge of Risk

 The plaintiff must have known of the risk.
-Knowledge may be implied where the risk is one that the average person would clearly appreciate, e. g., the risk of being hit by a foul ball in a baseball game.
+Knowledge implies where the risk is one that the average person would appreciate, e. g., the risk of being hit by a foul ball in a baseball game.

 2) Voluntary Assumption

 The plaintiff must voluntarily go ahead in the face of the risk.
-However, the plaintiff may not be said to have assumed the risk where there is no available alternative to proceeding in the face of the risk, e. g., the only exit from a building is unsafe.
+However, the plaintiff may not be said to have assumed the risk where there is no available alternative to proceeding in front of the danger, e. g., the only exit from a building is unsafe.

-Because of public policy considerations, the courts uniformly hold that some risks may not be assumed.
-These include:
+Because of public policy considerations, the courts uniformly hold that the person responsible for the injury may not assume some risks.

 Common carriers and public utilities are not permitted to limit their liability for personal injury by a disclaimer on, e. g., a ticket, a posted sign, etc.

-When a statute is enacted to protect a class, members of that class will not be deemed to have assumed any risk.
+When a statute enacted protects a class, members of that class do not assume any risk.

-Example: When a statute imposes safety regulations on an employer, the employee is held not to have assumed the risk where the statute is violated
+Example: When a statute imposes safety regulations on an employer, the employee is held not to have assumed the risk where the law is violated

 Risks will not be assumed in fraud, force, or an emergency.
-Thus, for example, one could take action to save his person or property without assuming a risk unless his actions involve an unreasonable risk out of proportion to the value of those rights.
+Thus, for example, one could take action to save his person or property without thinking of a risk unless his activities involve an unreasonable risk out of proportion to the value of those rights.

 b.
 Express Assumption of Risk